 The Family Outcomes Survey-Revised (FOS-R) was developed by the Early Childhood Outcomes (ECO) Center for states and Part C programs to use to determine the extent to which the five family outcomes were attained and also to provide the required information for the Office of Special Education Programs (OSEP) reporting on Indicator C4.
 The tool consists of 24 items that address the five family outcomes, and 17 items which can be used by Part C programs to report on the three Annual Performance Report (C4).
-See questions: What additional family outcome data does the Early Childhood Outcomes (ECO) Center recommend that states measure? and What are the family data that states are required to report to the Office of Special Education Programs (OSEP)?
+See questions: What additional family outcome data does the Early Childhood Outcomes (ECO) Center recommend that states measure, and What are the family outcomes that states are required to report to the Office of Special Education Programs (OSEP)?

 The FOS-R is a revision of an earlier survey (the FOS).
 The earlier survey is still available on the website and has separate versions for children birth to 3 years, 3 through 5 years, and parallel versions of the FOS for those participating in general early childhood services who may not have children enrolled in Part C or Part B Preschool services.
 All versions of the survey are available on the ECO website (see link below) in multiple languages and can be downloaded and reproduced free of charge.

 States and programs can adapt the Family Outcome Survey to meet their needs; however, they are encouraged to consider the nature of the changes carefully.
 Research has been conducted on both versions of the Family Outcomes Survey items as written, so any change to the item wording or scaling means that current research on the surveys will not apply.
 Formatting changes that do not change the content, such as putting the state's program name or logo on the survey, are of no consequence to the research on the items and are encouraged.
-For further questions about types of adaptations a state is considering, please contact us.
+For further questions about types of adaptations a state is considering, please contact your ECTA State Contact.